niranjanakoni/ghapp-cli/README.md

 # Show detailed information
 ghapp repos --detailed

-# Include user permissions for each repository
-ghapp repos --permissions

-# Fetch collaborators and their roles for each repository (NEW!)
+# Fetch collaborators and their roles for each repository
 ghapp repos --user-permission --fetch

 # Export collaborators to CSV with clean data (only repos with collaborators)
 ghapp repos --user-permission --fetch

-# Detailed view with permissions
-ghapp repos --permissions --detailed

 # Export repository metrics to CSV
 ghapp repos --fetch